Frequently Asked Questions About Home Dialysis

 Q: How will I be monitored?

 A: You (and your dialysis partner, if any) will be trained to record certain information that you will fax to the home training nurse after each treatment.
 This will assist your medical professionals in tracking your progress.
 Your doctor will monitor and direct your care with regular updates on your treatments.
-You will also meet monthly with a multi-disciplinary team at the DaVita Home Dialysis training center to review your progress and make any changes in order to ensure optimal treatment.
+You will also meet with a multi-disciplinary team at the DaVita Home Dialysis training center at least once a month to review your progress and make any changes in order to ensure optimal treatment.
 In addition, each quarter, a DaVita Home Dialysis nurse and biomedical technician will visit your home to provide machine maintenance and to ensure that you have adequate supplies.

 A: Yes.
 You'll get extensive training by DaVita professionals and will always have 24/7 phone support from caring DaVita team members.
 Your doctor will also monitor you closely to make sure you are getting the right amount of dialysis.